Special Educational Needs and Disabilities Report (SEND)

 • Vocabulary Assessments, which identify levels of development in understanding language.

-• Visual and Digit Memory assessments which identify levels of development in the use of short term memory.
+• Visual and Digit Memory assessments which identify levels of development in the use of short-term memory.

 • Auditory and Visual processing assessments are used to identify levels of development in accessing information.

-As a school we cannot emphasise how important the role of parents are at all stages of providing for SEND children’s needs.
+As a school we cannot emphasise how important the role of parents is at all stages of providing for SEND children’s needs.
 As a school we ensure we hold regular reviews about your child’s progress monitor and evaluate your child’s provision, including your views, your child’s views and experiences and the involvement of other professionals working with your child.

-Involving pupils and parents/carers in planning support
+Involving children and parents/carers in planning support

 How will the school involve me as a parent and my child in meeting our SEND needs and in general school life?